Evidence Level

 What is the recommended dosage of Magnesium Acetyl-Taurate?

-Does Magnesium Acetyl-Taurate interact with medications?
+Does Magnesium Acetyl-Taurate interact with any medications?

 References(2 citations)